What Is Firmware? The Software That Controls Your Electronics

 To clarify things further, let’s take another example: a computer motherboard without Firmware cannot detect a hard drive or video card on your computer.

 If their drives didn’t have built-in Firmware, they wouldn’t know how fast they spin or when they stop.
-A wireless card cannot use a specific radiofrequency.
+A wireless card cannot use a specific radio frequency.

-For example, on a Samsung Galaxy smartphone, the smartphone software allows the hardware to properly communicate with the Android operating system and do what the user requests.
+For example, on a Samsung Galaxy smartphone, the software allows the hardware to properly communicate with the Android operating system and do what the user requests.

 Firmware is stored on non-volatile memory devices such as ROM, EPROM, EEPROM, and Flash memory.

-In the past, changing a device’s Firmware was rarely or never done during its useful life, but today it is a standard procedure; some firmware memory devices are permanently installed and cannot be changed after production.
+In the past, changing a device’s Firmware was rarely or never done during its useful life, but today, it is a standard procedure; some firmware memory devices are permanently installed and cannot be changed after production.

 The most common reasons for updating the Firmware include correcting software errors or adding features to the device.

-This requires either physically replacing the ROM or reprogramming the EPROM or flash memory using a particular procedure.
+This requires physically replacing the ROM or reprogramming the EPROM or flash memory using a particular procedure.

 Firmware, such as a computer’s BIOS, can contain only the essential functions and provide services only to higher-level software.